 Even though you have it, you don't realize it.
 You don't feel you have it.
-But you have it, you know.
-How you can have this kind of matured practice instead of lazy practice, you know, always sitting on black cushion or always sitting in-with mosquitoes, or false pride [laughs].
-You should be, you know-that is not actually real practice.
+But you have it.
+How you can have this kind of matured practice instead of lazy practice, always sitting on black cushion or always sitting with mosquitoes, or false pride [laughs].
+That is not actually real practice.
 But why we practice so rigidly is to acquire that kind of practice, little by little.
-While you are doing rigid practice, sometime is fighting with the dragon, you know, and sometimes bothered by many ideas to come.
+While you are doing rigid practice, sometime is fighting with the dragon, and sometimes bothered by many ideas to come.

-Anyway, you have-you try to sit.
-While you are sitting in that way, little by little, without knowing when you acquired the power, you will have, you know, more and more, you will own zazen, or zazen will become your own.
+Anyway, you try to sit.
+While you are sitting in that way, little by little, without knowing when you acquired the power, you will have, more and more, you will own zazen, or zazen will become your own.
 And you do not feel you are practicing zazen.
 Even though you are sitting, you don't feel you are practicing zazen.
 Even though you are doing something else, you do not feel: "Oh!
 It is good to do something after zazen."
 [Laughs.]
-You do not feel-feel so much difference between zazen practice and everyday activity.
-The feeling doesn't-different so much, because you are, you know, you are very much familiar with your practice.
+You do not feel so much difference between zazen practice and everyday activity.
+The feeling isn't different so much, because you are very much familiar with your practice.
 And zazen become your own power, or not even power, even-because you do not feel you have power.
 Many people say-old students say: "I have been sitting eight years with you but nothing happen."
 [Laughs, laughter.]
 Nothing happens is very good.
 [Laughs, laughter.]

-In Zen, various poems about it, you know.
-It is translate-translated in English.
-But, for an instance, there are beautiful, you know, sight-seeing place in China.
-[1 word unclear.]
-And in literature, you know, there is many lakes like-like maybe many beautiful, you know, lakes.
-And when it is-sometime lakes-water, you know-lake have plenty of water-a lot of water.
-Sometime it-they are not filled, but anyway, it is beautiful.
-So people want to see, you know-people in-all over the China wants-want to see the lake and worship the beautiful mountain.
+In Zen, various poems about it.
+It is translated in English.
+But, for an instance, there are beautiful sight-seeing place in China.
+And in literature there is many lakes, many beautiful lakes.
+And sometime lakes have plenty of water-a lot of water.
+Sometime they are not filled, but anyway, it is beautiful.
+So people all over the China want to see the lake and worship the beautiful mountain.
 And that mountain is very beautiful, and mist comes and goes, and mountain appears and disappears.
 And it is very beautiful.
-I-I didn't go there, but people say it is very beautiful.
-But the poem says-I think it was Sakoda's [?] poem: "I at last come to the place; but not much interesting sight I have.
-The [word?] when-when water come [1 word] is beautiful, and when rainy days, [1 word] is beautiful.
+I didn't go there, but people say it is very beautiful.
+But the poem says-I think it was Sakoda's poem: "I at last come to the place; but not much interesting sight I have.
+When water come it is beautiful, and when rainy days, it is beautiful.
 That's all.
-Nothing," you know, "special."
+Nothing special."
 That was what he said.

-Even though you, you know, are tired, you have str- [partial word: "strength"?]-actual you have strength.
+Even though you are tired, actually you have strength.
 Your practice mature.
-But actually, you gained anything [nothing].
+But actually, you gained nothing.
 That is real practice.
-If you think I gain something, it's not, you know, it is not real, you know, practice.
-Too much, you know, [1-2 words], because, it is-it is not-not enough your feeling that way, or it is too much you feeling that way.
-So only when you-you think you have enough practice every day, and you-[have] enough problems to exist every day [laughs], then that is real practice.
+If you think I gain something, it is not real practice.
+Because, it not enough your feeling that way, or it is too much you feeling that way.
+So only when you think you have enough practice every day, and you have enough problems to exist every day [laughs], then that is real practice.

-[In] the first-first two-three pages of "Genjō-kōan," Dōgen-zenji talked about this point, especially-and very famous.
+In the first two-three pages of Genjō Kōan, Dōgen-zenji talked about this point, especially.
 They are very famous statement.
 It is very difficult to understand.
 Why it is difficult to understand is because you try to understand what he said.
 But if you have actual experience of zazen practice, he is not saying anything special.
-But the way he says is too, maybe [1 word] or too-the, you know, extraordinary high [1 word] in expression.
+But the way he says is too extraordinary in expression.
 So we think because the expression is so beautiful, so we think what he is talking about must be something special.
 But he is talking about very usual things, meaning very subtle word.
-At the same time logical thing [?].
+At the same time logical thing.